 I think most travellers would be impressed with Lochmara’s well planned layout of the property.
 Families with children would have no trouble negotiating the clearly defined pathways.
 The property’s large map and and signage make it easy to explore the entire property.
 In fact, most of the paths can easily be walked in 1-2 hours.
 You can also access the Queen Charlotte Walk from Lochmara.
 However, do bear in mind, this particular access is rather steep.
 The Lochmara property is perfect for families looking for the unusual.
 There are different features like the Glow Worm Gully, Huia Art Space, Flying fox and the “Punga People” – now, they’re pretty cool!

-Lochmara is also a great overnight location and offers affordable and comfortable family units plus well appointed chalet accommodation for couples.
-And a great advantage for families visiting or staying at Lochmara, is the cafe and restaurant facilities.
-To me, they looked to have a great selection of local foods and drinks
+Visiting Lochmara Lodge from Picton is not just a day trip out.
+Lochmara is also a great overnight location for families with comfortable family units.
+There is also well appointed chalet accommodation for couples.
+Now a great advantage for families visiting or staying at Lochmara, is the on-site cafe and restaurant.
+On the day I visited, they did have a good selection of local food and drinks

 If you’re visiting Lochmara Lodge from Picton and staying overnight, you won’t go hungry.
 At an additional cost, breakfast, lunch and dinner are served here.
 The complimentary kayaks are available to explore the shore of the Lochmara arm of the Marlborough Sounds.

 Lochmara has a wildlife recovery programme, a bird aviary plus chicken + pigs.
 This is a fascinating experience for everyone – not just children.

 Overall, Lochmara provides an easy access to explore the Marlborough Sounds in a limited time.
 And if you do decide to visit, don’t forget to take a ‘selfie’ with the Punga People!

 Good job we KNOW that’s the wide angle doing that to you.
 Stunning place it looks.